mParticle/docs/src/pages/integrations/amc/event/index.md

    * Traffic Properties (or props)
    * Hierarchy Variables ( or hiers )

-Also unlike mParticle, where an event or attribute name can be almost any string, Adobe gives you a specific alotment of each data type with predefined keys.
+Also unlike mParticle, where an event or attribute name can be almost any string, Adobe gives you a specific allotment of each data type with predefined keys.
 For example, eVars are keyed `eVar1`, `eVar2`, etc.

 Before you start trying to set up an mParticle -> Adobe connection, you need to consider how you want to organize your data in Adobe and create the appropriate data points.
 A few useful Adobe resources include:
    * [General docs on metrics, including Page Views and Custom Success Events](https://marketing.adobe.com/resources/help/en_US/analytics/getting-started/metrics.html)